Austria · tool

 Kaiserschmarrn

-A fluffy, shredded pancake, often with raisins, caramelized, and served with a side of fruit compote (like plum or apple).
-It's a hearty, sweet treat perfect for breakfast or dessert.
+A fluffy, shredded pancake, often with raisins, served with a side of plum compote (Zwetschkenröster).
+It's a hearty and sweet dish perfect for breakfast or dessert.

 Where locals eat — best neighborhoods

-Slightly more relaxed, with guesthouses and restaurants offering a taste of local life away from the main tourist crowds.
+A quieter, more residential area with authentic local eateries away from the main tourist crowds.

 Dietary notes